-- Reduced the use of NSAIDs and traditional pain killers.
+- Reduced the use of NSAIDs/ OTC pain killers.
 The amount of OTC and prescription medications that I’ve had to use over the years is quite insane.
 I’ve used pain killers so much I was getting ulcers in my gut lining.

 - Removed coffee from my diet.
 I am a tea girl, but I do like the taste of coffee and I’ve used coffee as a way to help me fight fatigue during my cycle.
 As of November 2021 I completely removed it from my diet because it was not supporting the health of my gut.
-I’ve since fell in love with Teeccino (tastes like coffee but its made from chicory root and healthier for your gut) and stick to my other tea favorites.
+I’ve since fell in love with Teeccino (tastes like coffee but its made from chicory root and healthier for your gut) and stick to my other tea favorites as well as matcha.

 - Inviting more ease into daily living.
 One thing 2021 showed me for sure (amongst many other things), I was not living in ease.
 Day in and day out I was on a hamster wheel trying to do it all and let me tell you, no 5AM morning routine can fix this.
 To elaborate: My morning time is just one chunk of my day to pour back into myself, but I found myself spending the rest of my day unconsciously pouring way too much into others, as well as tasks and projects that didn’t really serve me.

 As with any type of healing, it is a journey.
 Nothing happens overnight.
 I try my very best to have patience with myself and I listen to my body.
 I’m so happy that I embarked on this holistic healing journey.
-I am more self aware, I’m becoming the version of me I’ve dreamed of and my period pain has decreased significantly.
+I am more self aware, I’m becoming the version of me I’ve dreamed of and though I still have my rough months, my period pain has decreased significantly.

 Thank you for reading!
 Are you on a similar journey?
 Any questions for me?
-Share what you feel below.
+Share below!